 A P21 is often used as proof of earnings to get a maintenance grant, a mortgage for a house or a loan.

 You may have overpaid tax if you become unemployed or are out of work sick.
 Find out more about claiming a tax refund if you are unemployed or out of work sick.
-You may have overpaid tax if your tax credits are incorrect or you haven’t claimed tax relief for certain of your expenses.
+You may have overpaid tax if your tax credits are incorrect or you haven’t claimed tax relief for certain expenses.
 Find out more about the tax credits and reliefs you may be entitled to claim.

 If you have overpaid tax, a cheque for the amount overpaid will be attached to your P21.
 If you submitted a Form 12 as part of your end of year review you can also provide your bank account details and Revenue will refund the overpayment to your bank account.